BaselOmari/PulseCheckPolar/README.md

 ## Notes
-Some variations of the 3x3 board are unsolvable, thus a code segment was added to ensure that any generated puzzle is solvable.
+Some variations of the 3x3 board are unsolvable, thus a code segment was added to ensure that any generated puzzle is solvable (see solvableBoard function).